hapijs/hoek/API.md

 - `obj` - the object to be cloned.
 - `options` - optional settings:
     - `symbols` - clone symbol properties.
 Defaults to `true`.
+    - `shallow` - one of:
-    - `shallow` - an array of dot-separated or array-based key paths to shallow copy values in `obj`.
+        - an array of object key strings (dot-separated or array-based key paths) to shallow copy from `obj` instead of deep.
+        - `true` to shallow copy all object properties.
+Used to shallow copy an object with non-enumerable properties and prototype;

 ```javascript